-Dr. Mary Johnson, College Counselor, Center for Excellence (CFE), joined WTEF in September 2004, bringing to the program the skills and organizational eye for detail needed to help run the many aspects of the CFE.
-Dr. Johnson has more than thirty years of experience in education with the DC Public Schools, including her tenure as founder and principal of the Washington Math & Science Technology Public Charter High School and Director of the Frank W. Ballou Mathematics Science Technology Academy/School-Within-A-School Charter School.
+Dr. Mary Johnson, Math Specialist, Center for Excellence (CFE), joined WTEF in September 2004.
+Dr. Johnson has more than 30 years of experience in education with the DC Public Schools, including her tenure as founder and principal of the Washington Math & Science Technology Public Charter High School and Director of the Frank W. Ballou Mathematics Science Technology Academy/School-Within-A-School Charter School.
 Dr. Johnson holds a Masters in Mathematics Education from Hampton University and a Doctorate in Mathematics Education from the University of Maryland.
-She is also a founder and director of SUCCESS IN LEARNING MATH CENTERS (Math in the Mall) in Maryland and Washington, DC.
-Johnson’s success with her students has been featured in local and national publications and on television.
-She is the author of several books and articles on mathematics education and the recipient of numerous professional and community awards in recognition of her work.
+She is also a founder and director of SUCCESS IN LEARNING MATH CENTERS in Maryland and Washington, DC.
+Johnson’s success with her students has been featured by local and national media.
+She is the author of several books and articles on mathematics education and the recipient of numerous professional and community awards.

-Alfred (AB) Morgan, Coordinator, Center for Excellence Academic Program, has more than thirty-four years of experience with the DC Department of Parks and Recreation (DCCPR) in developing, organizing, analyzing, implementing, and evaluating recreation and education programs designed primarily for youth and young adults.
+Alfred (AB) Morgan, Coordinator, Center for Excellence Academic Program, has more than 34 years of experience with the DC Department of Parks and Recreation (DCCPR) in developing, organizing, analyzing, implementing, and evaluating recreation and education programs designed primarily for youth and young adults.
 Morgan was a unit director at the Anacostia Recreation Center and the Langdon Park Recreation Center and was Manager for Region Three of the DCDPR.
-Responsibilities included management of sports leagues for various activities and complementary educational activities to improve self-esteem and improve grades.
-Morgan received his B.S.
-Degree in Sociology from Elizabeth State College and has continued to take professional educational courses through the University of the District of Columbia and the University of Maryland, College Park.
+Morgan received his Bachelor's Degree in Sociology from Elizabeth State College and has continued to take professional educational courses through the University of the District of Columbia and the University of Maryland, College Park.